Grants & Funding Opportunities for Schools

 The Daiwa Foundation offers grants to promote and support interaction between the UK and Japan.

-The Henry Smith Charity runs a holiday grants programme that aims to provide access to recreational trips or holidays for groups of children aged 13 or under who experience disadvantage or who have disabilities.
+The Henry Smith Foundation runs a holiday grants programme that aims to provide access to recreational trips or holidays for groups of children aged 13 or under who experience disadvantage or who have disabilities.

-Information correct as at April 2025
+Information correct as at December 2025